facebookresearch/fairscale/docs/source/what_is_fairscale.rst

 they attempt to scale models with limited resources.

 .. image:: _static/img/global.png
-    :width: 200px
+    :width: 400px
-    :height: 200px
+    :height: 400px
+    :align: center

 FairScale was designed with the following values in mind:

-**Usability** -  Users should be able to understand and use FairScale APIs with minimum cognitive overload.
+1. **Usability** -  Users should be able to understand and use FairScale APIs with minimum cognitive overload.

-**Modularity** - Users should be able to combine multiple FairScale APIs as part of their training loop seamlessly.
+2. **Modularity** - Users should be able to combine multiple FairScale APIs as part of their training loop seamlessly.

-**Performance** - FairScale APIs provide the best performance in terms of scaling and efficiency.
+3. **Performance** - FairScale APIs provide the best performance in terms of scaling and efficiency.

 .. image:: _static/img/ddp.png